pjfry2184575/Magic-Street-Bot/README.md

 <p align="center">
 <img src="https://gyazo.com/a39b4c2e09ac18a7c91f8ba3a2bdd70e.png)" /></a>
-This is a Discord bot built for thr Location based RPG Magic Street.</br>
+This is a Discord bot built for the Location based RPG Magic Street.</br>
 </p>

 <details>